 Why Owning a Rapidly Expanding Home Care Franchise Allows Entrepreneurs to Make an Impact Not Only With Their Clients, but Also the Community They Serve

 From a young age, Lisa Ciotoli has always understood the value of hard work.
 Years later, she would come to understand the value of passion.
-The two where invaluable when her parents, unfortunately, took ill and Lisa began to care for them.
-Going through the process of finding an assisted living facility for her mother, a decision that was hard to make, Lisa sought an establishment that would not only provide high-quality care, but also trained caregivers.
+The two were invaluable when her parents, unfortunately, took ill and Lisa began to care for them.
+Going through the process of finding an assisted living facility for her mother, a decision that was hard to make, Lisa sought an establishment that would not only provide high-quality care but also trained caregivers.
 She found none that met her standards.

 Twenty-five years later, Lisa decided that she wanted to leave the corporate world, having spent 30 years working for a petroleum company as the director of their environmental department, and go into business for herself where she could truly many an impact in the home care industry.

 Enter ACASA Senior Care.
-Founded in 2012, ACASA has spent the past eight years creating a proven business model that is highly efficient, simple to scale and maximizes profitability.
+Founded in 2012, ACASA has spent the past eight years creating a proven business model that is highly efficient, simple to scale, and maximizes profitability.
 ACASA is a need, not want, business.
 In the U.S., 10,000 seniors are turning 65 every day until 2030, and this wave of aging seniors is sometimes referred to as the Silver Tsunami.
 In reality, it’s a tsunami of need, as the wide majority of these seniors prefer to age-in-place and millions of seniors will require in-home care.
 While the field is crowded, we’ve proven that you only need to capture 40-60 clients to run a highly profitable business.

 Lisa recently opened her franchise in Atlanta, Georgia, in September 2019, and represents how ACASA helps achieve your dreams of owning a business that makes an impact.